hemanthkumargr/docs/broadleafConcepts/Email-Configuration.md

 ## <a name="wiki-non-template-emails" />Non-Template Emails

-Some users will prefer not to use a Velocity template to drive the formatting and presentation of their emails.
+Some users will prefer not to use a Thymeleaf template to drive the formatting and presentation of their emails.
 In fact, some of your email needs may be very simplistic and creation of a Velocity template is overkill.
 In these cases, you'll want to simply supply the body content for your email as a simple string.
 Let review how we would configure this type of email:

 ```xml
 <bean id="orderConfirmationEmailInfo" class="org.broadleafcommerce.common.email.service.info.EmailInfo" parent="baseEmailInfo" scope="prototype">